 What’s what

-Most users of personal computers today are intimately familiar with the graphical user interface (GUI) whereby interactions with the computer consist of using a mouse (and occasionally the keyboard) to navigate across several aesthetic applications, often clicking on visual elements such as folder icons, buttons, and menus.
+Most users of personal computers today are intimately familiar with the graphical user interface (GUI) where interactions with the computer typically involve using a mouse (and sometimes the keyboard) to click and navigate through windows, icons, menus, and buttons.

-In the “old days,” a computer would boot into the CLI, as there was no other option.
-Today, each major operating system has an application that provides a CLI.
-This type application is called a terminal emulator (or just terminal for short).
-On MacOS, the app is unceremoniously named “Terminal” and can be found in the /Applications/Utilities directory.
+In the “old days,” most computers would boot into the CLI because there was no graphical altnernative.
+Today, every major operating system still includes a way to access the command line through an application called a terminal emulator (or just terminal for short).
+On macOS, the app is unceremoniously named “Terminal” and can be found in the /Applications/Utilities directory.
 But you can download other terminal applications, including iTerm2, Warp, Alacritty, Hyper, Tabby, Kitty, Rio, or others.

 Shell Basics